-Senate Intel Republicans Want Nothing To Do With This #ReleaseTheMemo Business
+Senators Don't Share House Republicans' Enthusiasm For #ReleaseTheMemo

 “I think we all have tried to maintain professionalism and bipartisan[ship],” Warner said Tuesday.

-Burr, Collins, Lankford, and other Republicans on the committee have also expressed support for allowing special counsel Robert Mueller to continue to conduct his criminal Russia probe — though many Senate Republicans were silent in the immediate aftermath of last week’s New York Times story detailing how Trump ordered Mueller fired in the spring.
+Burr, Collins, Lankford, and other Republicans on the committee have also expressed support for allowing special counsel Robert Mueller to continue to conduct his criminal Russia probe — though many Senate Republicans were silent in the immediate aftermath of last week’s New York Times story detailing how President Donald Trump ordered Mueller fired in the spring.

-The House Intelligence Committee’s investigation, however, has been all-but derailed by partisan disagreement, with the memo overshadowing any recent progress the panel has made on inquiries into potential collusion between the Trump campaign and Russia.
+The House Intelligence Committee’s investigation, however, has been all but derailed by partisan disagreement, with the memo overshadowing any recent progress the panel has made on inquiries into potential collusion between the Trump campaign and Russia.
 On Monday night, Republicans on the committee used their majority and a rarely used rule to vote to send the decision to declassify the document to the president, ignoring strong objections from the Department of Justice and the FBI.

-President Donald Trump, despite warnings from his own Justice Department that releasing the memo without first consulting them could endanger national security, appears inclined to declassify the memo.
+Trump, despite warnings from his own Justice Department that releasing the memo without first consulting them could endanger national security, appears inclined to declassify the memo.
 CNN reported Tuesday that the president wants to release the document soon after his State of the Union address.
+The Washington Post reported later Tuesday that Deputy Attorney General Rod Rosenstein — who is overseeing Mueller's investigation — and FBI Director Christopher Wray had met with White House Chief of Staff John Kelly the day before to urge against publicly releasing the memo.
+Kelly reportedly said the White House will be conducting a review before it releases anything.

 Meanwhile, House Democrats have called the memo misleading and have offered up their own memo to counter the one written by GOP staff.

-Collins and Lankford have reiterated the concerns about the memo raised by the Department of Justice last week, countering some House Republicans’ argument that releasing the memo wouldn’t endanger the FBI’s intelligence gathering capabilities.
+Collins and Lankford have reiterated the concerns about the memo raised by the Department of Justice last week, countering some House Republicans’ argument that releasing the memo wouldn’t endanger the FBI’s intelligence-gathering capabilities.

 “Any time any information comes out that at any point you can look at and say, there are sources or methods there that you’re going to protect long-term, it’s very important that everyone has a chance to be able to look at it and say, ‘we need to delete this’ because just an individual reading it may look at it and say, ‘I don’t see a problem with that’, but someone in the FBI’s going to immediately say, ‘I know how that information was gathered’ and the person that it was gathered from will know how that is,” Lankford said.
 “And so it lets out information we don’t want out.”

-Lankford also said that even though FBI Director Christopher Wray viewed the memo over the weekend, the agency’s lawyers and analysts still need to review it before release.
+Lankford also said that even though Wray viewed the memo over the weekend, the agency’s lawyers and analysts still need to review it before release.

 On Tuesday, Collins told BuzzFeed News that she’s “really concerned about sources and methods.”